Updated: Dec 2, 2020

 But... guess what?
 Luckily, for us as home designers, we always see complicated and sloped lots as a huge opportunity to create a very cool design!
 We worked with the client very early on to alleviate their concerns, and help them understand exactly what they could build on their site.
 (Need help with looking at your potential build site?
 No problem, just contact us.)

 Aesthetically, the client wanted a dramatic roof form with long, sleek roof lines.
 Many of their inspiration photos showed daring, sharp, and angled roof lines.
-They wanted the architectural form to "hug" the land and work with the site.
-It was important that the architecture "fit" into its natural surroundings.
+They wanted the building form to "hug" the land and work with the site.
+It was important that the home design "fit" into its natural surroundings.

 As with all our clients, we made it our mission to capture their vision, and over-deliver with a stunning custom home design.